Your Toothpaste Can Kill Your Dog! Here’s Why Human Toothpaste is Toxic for Pets

 Quick and aggressive treatment of xylitol poisoning is essential to effectively reverse any toxic effects and prevent the development of severe problems.
 If you have a case of xylitol poisoning, contact an emergency veterinarian immediately.
 The sooner you act, the better chances you stand to save your pooch.

-If your dog has just eaten xylitol, try and induce vomiting to prevent any further absorption in the bloodstream.
+If your dog has just consumed xylitol, try and induce vomiting to prevent any further absorption in the bloodstream.
 If the symptoms of poisoning have started to surface, the treatment will depend on the symptoms being shown and your dog’s glucose levels.
-Since xylitol toxicity can cause both low blood glucose and low potassium levels, your veterinarian will perform blood work to determine whether these problems need to be treated.
+Since xylitol toxicity can cause both low blood glucose and low potassium levels, your vet will perform blood-tests to determine whether these problems need to be treated.
 In all cases, your dog will require hospitalization for blood sugar monitoring, dextrose administration, intravenous fluids, liver protectants, and any other supportive care that may be needed.
 Blood work should be monitored frequently to make sure that blood sugar and liver function remain normal.

 If not for this, how do I ensure my dog’s oral hygiene?